syncfusion-content/xamarin-docs/Xamarin/SfSwitch/visualtypes.md

 ## Visual Types

-SfSwitch supports customization using built in visual types.
-The visual types based on the device platform is listed below.
+SfSwitch supports customization using built-in visual types.
+The visual types based on device platform are listed as follows.

 * Android – Material
 * iOS – Cupertino